Student of the Year: Development

-On 5 January 2011, director Karan Johar and presenter Shah Rukh Khan shared the first-look poster of Student of the Year on social media, officially announcing the project.
-The film marked the acting debuts of Sidharth Malhotra, Alia Bhatt, and Varun Dhawan.
-Bhatt is the daughter of filmmaker Mahesh Bhatt, while Dhawan is the son of director David Dhawan.
-Former child artist Sana Saeed, known for her role in Kuch Kuch Hota Hai (1998), made her adult acting debut in the film.
-Kayoze Irani, son of actor Boman Irani, also appeared in a supporting role.
+On 5 January 2011, both Karan Johar and Shah Rukh Khan uploaded the film's first poster on Twitter.
+The film marks the debuts of former model Sidharth Malhotra along with Alia Bhatt, daughter of filmmaker Mahesh Bhatt, Varun Dhawan, son of director David Dhawan, Kayoze Irani, son of Boman Irani, and as an adult, Sana Saeed, who portrayed Khan's screen daughter, in Kuch Kuch Hota Hai (1998), Johar's debut in Hindi cinema.
+This is the first Karan Johar film without Shah Rukh Khan in the lead role.

-Malhotra and Dhawan had earlier worked as assistant directors on Johar's My Name Is Khan (2010).
-Notably, Student of the Year became Johar's first directorial venture without Shah Rukh Khan in the lead role.
+Malhotra and Dhawan had previously worked as assistant directors under Johar during the making of My Name Is Khan (2010).

+The first official trailer was released on 2 August 2012.
+Johar later tweeted that the film will be released on 19 October 2012.

 Filming

-Principal photography took place primarily in Dehradun, with scenes filmed at the Forest Research Institute and Kasiga School, which served as the exterior for the fictional St. Teresa's College.
-Additional sequences were shot in Srinagar, including hospital scenes filmed outside The Lalit Grand Palace.
+Filming began on 16 August 2011 at Yash Raj Studios in Mumbai.
+Most parts of the film were shot in Kashmir and Forest Research Institute, Dehradun.
+The external view of the school is that of the Kasiga School, Dehradun.
+The hospital scenes were filmed outside The Lalit, Grand Palace, Srinagar.
 Parts of the film were also shot in Thailand.
-Rob Miller, known for his work on Chak De!
-India (2007), was brought on to choreograph and direct the sports sequences in the film.
+Rob Miller, who had previously worked with Shah Rukh Khan on Chak De!
+India (2007), was hired to direct the sports sequences.

 Marketing and release

-The first official trailer for Student of the Year was released on 2 August 2012, with the film scheduled for a theatrical release on 19 October 2012.
+The film targeted viewers with contest-based marketing.

-As part of its promotional strategy, the film employed contest-based marketing targeting the youth demographic.
-Tata Motors served as the on-ground promotion partner and launched the "Nano Student of the Year" contest, which evaluated students across four categories: academics, culture, sports, and social life.
-The top eight finalists competed for the titular prize.
+Tata Motors, the on-ground promotion partner for the film, launched the 'Nano Student of the Year' contest judging students on academics, culture, sports, and social life.
+The top 8 finalists competed for the 'Nano Student of the Year' title.

-The filmmakers also collaborated with FedEx Express to introduce the "FedEx Student Offer" and the "FedEx International Student of the Year" campaign, aimed at Indian students applying for higher education abroad.
+The makers partnered with FedEx Express announcing a special 'FedEx Student Offer' and launch of 'FedEx International Student of the Year' campaign.
+It was aimed at individuals in India applying for higher education abroad.

-The satellite rights for Student of the Year were bundled with Yeh Jawaani Hai Deewani and sold to Sony Entertainment Television for ₹50 crore (US$5.9 million).
-The music rights were acquired by Sony Music for ₹7 crore (US$830,000).
-In late October 2021, the satellite rights for Student of the Year, Agneepath (2012), and Yeh Jawaani Hai Deewani were renewed by Colors Cineplex.
+The satellite rights were sold with Yeh Jawaani Hai Deewani for ₹50 crore to Sony Entertainment Television.
+The music rights were sold to Sony Music for a sum of ₹7 crore.
+Late in October 2021, the film's satellite rights, along with those of Agneepath and Yeh Jawaani Hai Deewani were purchased and renewed by Colors Cineplex.

-Additionally, a mobile video game based on the film was released by Indiagames, further expanding its digital outreach.
+Indiagames also released a mobile video game based on the film.